VinAIResearch/MagNet/README.md

 ### Training backbone networks

 We customize the training script from [HRNet repository](https://github.com/HRNet/HRNet-Semantic-Segmentation) to train our backbones.
-Please first go to this directory `./backbone` and run following scripts:
+Please first go to this directory `./backbone` and run the following scripts:

 #### HRNetW18V2+OCR for Cityscapes
-Download pretrained weights on ImageNet:
+Download pre-trained weights on ImageNet:
 ```
 # In ./backbone
 cd pretrained_weights